 Housing benefit will not affect any other benefits you get.

-From April 2013, there will be a benefit cap (a maximum limit) on the total amount of benefit that people can get
+There is a benefit cap (a maximum limit) on the total amount of benefit that people can get.

 You can also call 020 8583 4242 or email firstname.lastname@example.org to book an appointment with a customer service advisor.

 Tel : 020 8583 4242